Investors can tell a lot about a startup from its cap table. Here's what they look for.

 The mechanics of cap tables are only part of the equation.
 Your cap table is critically important for another reason: it tells a story about your company.
 It's a story that you will keep referring to when you make decisions about new financings and new hires, and perhaps someday when considering an exit.
 Likely more important, it's a story that any potential investor will scrutinize for signs of your resourcefulness and judgment—and possible red flags.

-"The underlying question is: what is my cap table going to signal to future investors?" says Jeremy Shure, who leads Silicon Valley Bank's East Coast Early Stage Practice.
+"The underlying question is: what is my cap table going to signal to future investors?" says Lewis Hower, who leads Silicon Valley Bank's West Coast Early Stage Practice.

 So what do investors want to understand from a cap table?
 The top answer is unanimous.

 "We want to make sure that founders own enough and make sure that there is a healthy option pool to attract employees."

 "We want to make sure that founders own enough and make sure that there is a healthy option pool to attract employees," says Pejman Nozad, the founder of Pear.vc.
 Similarly, Roy Bahat, who heads Bloomberg Beta, says his top concern is ensuring that "the founder owns enough of the company."

 The founder's (or founders') stake is paramount for a number of reasons.
 At a basic level, investors want to ensure that their interests are aligned with those of the founding team.
 The more potential upside that the team has, the more motivated they will be.
 And investors also want to make sure there's enough equity left over to bring in new investors in later rounds.